ZincChloride-cyber/AlgoEase/README.md

-# AlgoEase — Freelance & Bounty Payment Platform on Algorand
+# AlgoEase — Decentralized Freelance Platform on Algorand

-A trustless, decentralized escrow system built on Algorand that automatically releases payments based on predefined conditions.
-By replacing human middlemen with smart contracts, AlgoEase enables fast, secure, transparent, and low‑cost payments between clients and freelancers.
+A trustless escrow system that automatically releases payments using smart contracts.
+No middlemen, just secure payments between clients and freelancers.

 ## Quick Start